Dialect card: Implementation

-The use of hogen fuda was most prominent in the Tōhoku, Kyushu and Ryukyu Islands (including Okinawa) as they are geographically and linguistically most distant from the Tokyo dialect.
+The use of the dialect card was most prominent in the Tōhoku, Kyushu and Ryukyu Islands (including Okinawa) as they are geographically and linguistically most distant from the Tokyo dialect.
 The issue is most prominent in regard to Ryukyuan languages as there are groups, such as the Kariyushi Club, which advocate the languages to be officially recognised by the Japanese government as a language (and Ryukyu as a nation).
-In Okinawa, the card was initially voluntarily adopted by Okinawan students at the start of the 20th century, but became mandatory as assimilation policies increased following 1917.
+In Okinawa, many faced discrimination due to Okinawan language and culture being seen as inferior to Standard Japanese and the cultures of other prefectures.
+Likely due to this and some Okinawans also desiring a lingua franca, the card was initially voluntarily adopted by Okinawan students at the start of the 20th century.
+However, the use of dialect cards became mandatory as assimilation policies increased following 1917.

 Cultural interaction

 In 2024, the Welsh message of 1923 Welsh Women's Peace was translated into Okinawan language from the perspective of the similarities between the Okinawan dialect card and the Welsh Not policy in Wales.

 The Asahi Shimbun newspaper in Japan claimed that the reconstruction of the Okinawan language can be taken as a reference from the reconstruction of the Welsh language.

 Keiichiro Nemoto also created a short film inspired by the similarities between the history of Okinawan dialect card and Welsh Not in Wales.